Updated November 2019

-The PR7 feels light too for the claimed 165kg tanked up (again, been riding a 235-kilo NC).
+The PR7 feels light too for the claimed 165kg wet (again, been riding a 235-kilo NC).
 The fuel filler is now in a more conventional position compared to the 250 AJPs, but the 17-litre tank remains low and out of the way under the seat, like 650 and 800 BMWs (and an NC, as it happens).

 Price is a hefty £8500 (alongside the SuperDual’s £7k).
 It’s the same as an XT700, true, but this bike would be a whole lot more fun and much easier to ride in the desert or Far Eastern Russia, for example.
-Can’t see it being as amazingly economical as the 690/701s – I bet part of the engine’s smoothness is it doesn’t run too lean, but you can consider it an alternative to the two Austrian bikes.
-It sure looks better.
+I wonder if it will be as amazingly economical as the 690/701s because I suspect part of the engine’s smoothness is down to rich running, but I’m told it’s in the 20-25kpl range.